 |READ 0090||Learning Support Reading||3|

 Academic Success Center and Tutorial Services

-Tutoring and other academic support services are provided for students at no charge in the Academic Success Center (ASC) on the Macon and the Milledgeville campuses.
+Tutoring and other academic support services are provided for students at no charge in the Academic Success Center (ASC) on the Macon, Milledgeville, and Warner Robins campuses.
 Both faculty tutors and peer tutors are available for Math, English, Reading, Health Core, Computer, and various other courses.
 In addition to individual tutoring, study groups may be available.